 Cerebellar hypoplasia is not a condition that will suddenly afflict an adult cat.
 It is something that develops in kittens in the womb and is not curable: if you have a wobbly kitten, they will grow into a wobbly adult cat.

-Kittens can run sideways for several reasons.
+Kittens can run and jump sideways for several reasons.
 The behavioral reasons are playfulness, out of fright, and to appear intimidating.
 Presenting their sides and running makes these tiny felines look bigger and (in their minds) scarier.

 It is adorable when your little fuzzball hops and runs sideways with their back arched, and you can elicit this playful behavior quite easily.